AdKats/AdKats/extensions/LRT-README.md

 </p>
 <h4>Informing and Acting</h4>
 <p>
     If a player is about to be slain for loadout enforcement, regardless of enforcement type, they are shown two messages.
 The first is a generic message containing all denied weapons they have in their loadout "playername please remove [denied weapons] from your loadout".
-This messages is sent using player SAY.
+This messages is sent using private SAY.
 After that, the specific messages written by the admin for each denied item is displayed.
-These customizable messages are found in setting sections 5A and 5B, once denied items are selected.
-These messages are sent using player TELL.
+These customizable messages are found in setting sections 8A and 8B, once denied items are selected.
+These messages are sent using private TELL.
 </p>
 <p>
     Immediately after informing the player of denied items in their loadout, they are admin killed.
-If they are under trigger enforcement, admins are notified of their demise, all other messages are private.
+If they are under manual trigger enforcement, admins are notified of their demise, all other messages are private.
 </p>
 <p>
     Thank you messages are given to players who fix their loadouts.
 If a player is under trigger enforcement, admins are notified that they fixed their loadout.